Medically reviewed on August 28, 2017

 What is olodaterol and tiotropium?

-Olodaterol is a bronchodilator.
+Olodaterol is a long-acting bronchodilator.
 Tiotropium is an anticholinergic.
 These medications work by relaxing muscles in the airways to improve breathing.

 Olodaterol and tiotropium is a combination medicine used to prevent airflow obstruction or bronchospasm in people with COPD (chronic obstructive pulmonary disease).
 Olodaterol and tiotropium will not treat a bronchospasm attack that has already begun.